vlimjap/drive2ip/README.md

 ## Notes: ##
 Welcome to Drive2IP.

+Enter your origin IP address.
+Enter your destination IP address.
+Find out how long it takes to physically drive from one to the other.

 I started with the create-react-app (https://github.com/facebookincubator/create-react-app) as my bootstrapping library and then included different libraries to form the app structure.